gpl-gowthamchand/c-programming/README.md

 This is C programming made for beginners.
 I made this comprehensive learning resource to help newcomers understand C programming concepts step by step.
 Whether you're completely new to programming or want to refresh your C skills, this repository has everything you need to get started.

-## 🧭 **Navigation System - Like a Linked List Playlist!**

-**NEW!** 🎉 We've implemented a **linked list playlist navigation system** that makes learning C programming as smooth as navigating through your favorite music playlist!

-### ✨ **How It Works**
-- **Previous/Next Buttons**: Each topic has navigation buttons that take you to the previous or next concept
-- **Seamless Learning**: Move between topics without losing your place or context
-- **Progress Tracking**: Always know where you are in your learning journey
-- **Visual Navigation**: Beautiful, intuitive interface that works on all devices

-### 🎯 **Try It Out**
-- Open any topic file and you'll see the navigation section at the top
-- Click "Next" to move to the next concept
-- Click "Previous" to review previous topics
-- Use "Home" to return to the main README

-### 🚀 **Demo**
-Check out our [interactive navigation demo](navigation_demo.html) to see how the system works!

----

 ## 📚 What's Inside